MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 If you are using Windows Update, the Azure Information Protection unified labeling client automatically upgrades the general availability version of this client, irrespective of how the client was installed.
 New client releases are published to the catalog a few weeks after the release.

 Alternatively, you can manually upgrade the client by downloading the new release from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
 Then install the new version to upgrade the client.
-You must use this method to upgrade preview versions and if you are upgrading from the Azure Information Protection client.
+You must use this method to upgrade preview versions and if you are upgrading from the Azure Information Protection client (classic).

 If you are upgrading from the Azure Information Protection client (classic) on Windows 7, any Office applications will automatically restart during the client upgrade.
 This automatic restart does not apply to later operating systems, or if you are upgrading from an older version of the unified labeling client.